I already published this before in 2019, but I find a new one and new information.

 These tops have been made more often, it could be without justifying the patents, or by paying the patent holder or even by plagiarizing

 Furthermore, you had to apply for a patent in every country before 1900, but that was not done because the costs were sometimes quite high.

 The entire patent event at the end of the 18th century was not as well regulated as it is today.

 There are more of this kind of tops:

-I’ve discovered eight different of these waltzing spinning tops so far, but maybe there are more.
-Here an overview of the tops that I now till today:
+I’ve discovered, till now, nine different of these waltzing spinning tops so far, but maybe there are more, here an overview of the tops that I found till today:

 -The United States company Ives made one exemple, this one looks a lot like one of the Martins but is unmarked.

 -Two pieces by George Heyde ( provenance the book of Lourens Bas: The Lost Art of Spinning Tops) from Dresden Germany, presumably around 1885 one ( with the red skirt and the both figures with a hat ) is marked on the bar between the legs with G.H. , the other one with the orange skirt I don’t know if that one is marked.